PyJaipur/PyJudge/README.md

     * follow the above setup once.
     *  create a new github branch in `/PyJudge/PyJudge` by `git checkout -b BranchName`
     * now make changes in your files.
-    * when done see changes from `git status`. it will show all file which you updated or modified.
+    * when done see changes from `git status`. it will show all the file which you updated or modified.
-    * add all those file to your git repo by `git add -Av`. `Av` will add all files and verbose. if you want a perticuler file to be added use, `git add filename`
+    * add all those files to your git repo by `git add -Av`. `Av` will add all files and verbose. if you want a particular file to be added use, `git add filename`
     * commit these changes `git commit -m message`.
     * `git push origin master` to push your code to your github.
-    * go to yourown github repo to confirm changes and from there click the Pull request to make a PR on.
+    * Go to your own github repo to confirm changes and from there click the Pull request to make a PR on.